Interested in joining our team?

 Candidates will have the following qualifications and experience:

-- Bachelor’s degree or technical diploma in ecology, soil science, environmental science, or related discipline.
+- Bachelor’s degree or technical diploma in ecology, environmental science, or related discipline.

-- Minimum 4 years of field experience with some of that experience preferably gained from a consulting background.
+- Minimum three years of field experience, with some of that experience preferably gained from a consulting background.

-- Knowledge of provincial and federal regulations, approval processes, and survey guidelines.
+- Knowledge of provincial and federal regulations, approval processes, and assessment guidelines.

 - Proficiency with Microsoft Word and Excel.

-- Currently registered as a Professional Agrologist or Agrologist in Training or eligible for registration as a Professional Agrologist in Alberta.
+- Currently registered as a Professional Agrologist/Biologist, Agrologist/Biologist in Training, or eligible for registration as a Professional Agrologist with the Alberta Institute of Agrologists or as a Professional Biologist with the Alberta Society of Professional Biologists.

 - Must work well with others and be organized.
-The organization is key as you will be responsible for working on various projects concurrently.
+Organization is vital as you will be responsible for working on various projects concurrently.

 - Valid Class 5 driver’s license, H2S Alive, Ground Disturbance, TDG, ATV safe rider, and First Aid is required.
-If you don’t have any of these currently, we can work on getting them for you.
+If you don’t have any of these, we can work on getting them for you.

 Assets for the position include: